 What About the Boss?

 In conversations with other leaders, I’ve admitted that I still do some work almost every day of the week.
 Most of the work I do on the weekends is not scheduled and it’s either to play catch up or to get ahead of something in the upcoming week.
 Sometimes I allocate time to read, write, or plan something that influences my work.
 But even on weekend days that I plan to work, I still have that liberated weekend feeling when I wake up in the morning.
-In my exploration of this work philosophy, I’m interested in finding a way to get the weekend feeling every day of the week.
+In my exploration of this work philosophy, I want to find a way to get the weekend feeling every day of the week.
 Starting with Friday, we’re charting a course.

 I admit that I have a utopian vision for what the future world of work looks like.
 A big part of our purpose is in spending time thinking about what that future should be and working to introduce change that proves work can be more a part of one’s life as opposed to being something that is so painful that it must be siloed off.
 Being a trailblazer in this regard comes with serious challenges that should be taken into consideration before planning a transformation to a new work philosophy.

 Aside from writing about our experience in this transition, I have yet to ideate the best way to effectively communicate new expectations to clients.
-I suspect that addressing this head-on could help to resolve the previously mentioned issue and I also suspect that we already do receive fewer requests on Fridays from clients who know we primarily work on the first four days the week.
-So far, needing to be on call seven days a week has allowed us to take a less direct approach here, but planning work activities to take place Monday through Thursday has made a true four-day work week the standard for most team members most weeks.
+I suspect that addressing this head-on could help to resolve the previously mentioned issue.
+I also suspect that we already do receive fewer requests on Fridays from clients who know we primarily work the first four days of the week.
+So far, needing to be on call seven days a week has allowed us to take a less direct approach here.
+But planning work activities to take place Monday through Thursday has made a true four-day workweek the standard for most team members most weeks.

 What Happens Next?

-We are currently working on a rebrand for ourselves and one of the elements of that branding is our new tagline, “What Happens Next?”
-This tagline pays creedence to our belief that in marketing, the work is never done; there is always another step that you can take with a prospect, customer or client to create more value for them and for your organization.
-It is also a nod to our automation solutions as we must always ask what the next step is in any process in order to effectively deliver a better customer experience and remove mindless tasks from human responsibility.
+We are currently working on a rebrand for ourselves and one of the elements of that branding is our new tagline: “What Happens Next?”
+This tagline pays credence to our belief that in marketing, the work is never done.
+There’s always another step to take with a prospect or client to create more value for them and your organization.
+It’s also a nod to our automation solutions as we must always ask what the next step is in any process to effectively deliver a better customer experience and remove mindless tasks from human responsibility.

 In thinking about our vision and purpose, we’re constantly asking this same question.
 What must we do next in order to advance America toward a better world of work?
-In addition to the flexibility remote work offers to our team and the freedom that one fewer work day affords individuals on the team, we’re exploring an unlimited vacation day policy.
-While I know this will not work for all businesses and organizations, I believe that for our organization, it is the next best step we can take.
-I’ll save the details on our thinking here for another post, but so far, the pathway to that reality is fairly clear.
-For now, we just want to allow enough time for our recent changes to shape our own world of work and gather insights as to how those changes have enabled our growth, health, and sustainability.
+Along with the flexibility remote work offers and the freedom one fewer workday affords, we’re exploring an unlimited vacation day policy.
+While I know this will not work for everyone, I believe that it’s the next best step for our organization.
+I’ll save the details on our thinking here for another post.
+But so far, the pathway to that reality is fairly clear.
+For now, we just want to allow enough time for our recent changes to shape our own world of work.
+Then we can gather insights as to how those changes have enabled our growth, health, and sustainability.